Meditation and Insomnia: Crosswalks between Sleep and Mindfulness

 - Boosting melatonin and REM sleep

 Melatonin is a sleep hormone that controls the states of sleep and wakefulness.
 The pineal gland is responsible for producing melatonin.
 This hormone peaks during bedtime, helping us to sleep soundly at night.
 Scientists discovered that performing night time meditation increased melatonin production significantly, leading to better sleep.
-REM, on the other hand, is an acronym for Rapid Eye Movement.
+REM is an acronym for Rapid Eye Movement.
 It’s a stage during sleep that’s widely associated with dreams.
 One study performed by Massachusetts General Hospital neuroscientists showed that individuals who performed meditation for insomnia had enhanced REM sleep.